Myyyr/flamingo/README.md

 The default container run as root, you can use `flamingo -u` to not do it.
 Use `flamingo -p script.py` to run a script.
-If you want to run in detach mode do `flamingo -d`.
+If you want to run a script in detach mode do `flamingo -d`.

 ### Requirements